 - training officials through online courses, workshops and simulation exercises;

-- developing capacity on Internet governance, data, artificial intelligence, and other emerging tech issues;
+- developing capacity on internet governance, cybersecurity, data, artificial intelligence, and other emerging tech issues;

 - promoting and developing digital tools for inclusive and impactful governance and policy-making.

-Over the years, Diplo has successfully trained over 6400 alumni from over 200 countries and territories, including individuals working in governments, the private and civil sector, media, and academia.
+Over the years, Diplo has successfully trained over 7,500 alumni from 208 countries and territories, including individuals working in governments, the private and civil sector, media, and academia.

 Since 2014, Diplo has been operating the Geneva Internet Platform (GIP) which provides a neutral and inclusive space for digital policy debates, digital policy monitoring and analysis, and capacity development.
 Its activities are implemented through just-in-time briefings and events, policy research, and the Digital Watch online observatory which serves as a comprehensive one-stop shop for the latest digital policy developments, overviews, trends, events, actors, instruments, and other resources.

 Diplo’s capacity development support begins with individuals, but through the activities of these individuals, our impact reaches into larger systems of which they and their organisations are a part.

 Diplo’s capacity development activities center around education, online training, courses, workshops, as well as online events, webinars, and research of topics such as AI, big data, science diplomacy, and cybersecurity.